How to Curb FOMO in Casino Gambling

 FOMO can strike many different kinds of people, such as:

 How do you know if you’re a person who is vulnerable to experiencing FOMO when playing casino table games or online casino games?
-Here are some warning signs:
+It’s important to understand how to know when to stop gambling or when you should take a break from casino games because you’re basing your decisions on the fear of missing out.
+Here are some warning signs to look out for.

-• Engaging in too much social media activity – FOMO is often associated with social media, where you repeatedly check various platforms in case you have missed out on something.
+FOMO is often associated with social media, where you repeatedly check various platforms in case you’ve missed out on something.
 Do you find yourself checking social media immediately upon waking, during meals and right before going to sleep?
 This is a red flag.

 Now that you understand what FOMO is about, how can you stop yourself from experiencing this potentially problematic feeling when playing casino games, whether online or at a land-based casino?